Cycling Italy’s Piedmont Plus! Lake Maggiore

 Meals : Breakfast, Dinner

-Lodging : Grand Hotel Majestic
+Lodging : Hotel Belvedere Pallanza

 You are on your own today in one of Italy’s most beautiful regions.
 This is a great starting point for further exploration of the Lakes District, or better yet – perhaps you’d like to join our cycling tour through the area!
 Whatever you choose, have a great time and thanks for joining us!